jbcodeforce/ML-studies/docs/coding/pytorch.md

 ## Environment setup

-Use mini conda for package management and virtual environment management, and jupyter notebooks.
+Use pip or  mini conda for package management and virtual environment management, and jupyter notebooks.

 ### Install